Aliases for RALBP1 Gene

 RALBP1 plays a role in receptor-mediated endocytosis and is a downstream effector of the small GTP-binding protein RAL (see RALA; MIM 179550).
 Small G proteins, such as RAL, have GDP-bound inactive and GTP-bound active forms, which shift from the inactive to the active state through the action of RALGDS (MIM 601619), which in turn is activated by RAS (see HRAS; MIM 190020) (summary by Feig, 2003 [PubMed 12888294]).[supplied by OMIM, Nov 2010]

 GeneCards Summary for RALBP1 Gene

 RALBP1 (RalA Binding Protein 1) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Ras signaling pathway.
+Diseases associated with RALBP1 include lung cancer.
+Among its related pathways are Signaling by GPCR and Ras signaling pathway.
 GO annotations related to this gene include GTPase activator activity and Rac GTPase binding.
 An important paralog of this gene is ARHGAP31.

 UniProtKB/Swiss-Prot for RALBP1 Gene